anton/FairRank/README.md

 ------------

 FairRank read a results file that should be stored in ``data/results``.
-The file contains results from games.
+The file contains results from races.

 ### Result file syntax

-The result file should contain one game per row, where the nickname of the two players are listed along with the scores they achived in the game.
+The result file should contain one race per row, where the nickname of the four players are listed in order in which they crossed the finish line.
-``<Player1> <Player2> <Player1Score>-<Player2Score>``.
+``<Player1> <Player2> <Player3> <Player4>``.
 Any line in the file
 that begins with ``#`` are treated as a comment and will be ignored.

 Here follows an example of how a results file could look like.

 ```
-# Example match
+# Example races
-Federer    Edberg    2-0
+Mario Yoshi Bowser Peaches
-Nickname1  Nickname2 3-3
+Yoshi Mario Bowser Peaches
-Federer    Anton     0-5
+Luigi Mario Bowser Yoshi
 # Example comment
-Edberg     Nickname2 1-0
+TonyRickardsson NickiPedersen TomaszGollob JasonCrump
 ```

 Statistics